CraigWetzelberger/sumo-mcp-readonly/README.md

 ### 2. Connect to your MCP client

-Add the server to your client's MCP configuration:
+Add the server to your client's MCP configuration.
+No install command is needed — your MCP client downloads the package automatically on first use.

 - **Kiro** — `.kiro/settings/mcp.json`
 - **Claude Code** — `claude_code_config.json`